IRA Charitable Rollover Now Permanent

 A. No. The legislation requires you to reach age 70½ by the date you make the gift.

 Q. I have several retirement accounts-some are pensions and some are IRAs.
 Does it matter which retirement account I use?

 A. Yes.
 Direct rollovers to a qualified charity can only be made from an IRA.
-Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to The George Washington University.
+Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to George Washington.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 Q. Can my gift be used as my minimum required distribution under the law?

 A. Yes, absolutely.
 If you have not yet taken your required minimum distribution, the IRA charitable rollover gift can satisfy all or part of that requirement.
 Contact your IRA custodian to complete the gift.